Exponential Idle Guides

 e25 to e175

 When we unlock c5 and c6, we can add these to the autobuy variables.
 DON’T autobuy c3, c2, c1!
-Prioritise the q˙ milestones over the c1 exponents.
+Prioritize the q˙ milestones over the c1 exponents.
 Try to publish between 12-20.
 See the idle section of milestone order below.

 e175 to endgame